 3. Standards for subacute and home health care derive from what?

-Federal and state laws and private-sector accreditation, mainly TJC.
+Federal and state laws and private-sector accreditation; mainly the TJC.

-4. Acute and alternative care settings differ how?
+4. How do acute and alternative care settings differ?

-They differ in regard to resource availability, supervision and work schedules, documentation and assessment, and professional-patient interaction.
+They differ in regard to resource availability, supervision, work schedules, documentation, assessment, and professional-patient interaction.

 5. Effective discharge planning does what two things?